Monotonicity of the Laplace Transform for Tomography in Dissipative Systems

 \subsection{Measured Quantities}

-Let $\E_R(\rr,t)$ be reaction electric field, i.e. the electric field produced by the the Magnetic Induction density $\J$.
-The measured quantity is the projection of the reaction electric field $\E_R(\rr,t)$ on $\HL{S}$.
+Let $\E_R(\rr,t)$ be the reaction electric field, i.e., the electric field produced by the current density $\J$.
+The quantity measured is the projection of the reaction electric field $\E_R(\rr,t)$ on $\HL{S}$.
 We denote it by $\OP_S \E_R$.

-Since $\E_R(\rr,t)=-\partial_t \A_R(\rr,t) - \nabla \varphi_R (\rr,t)$, where $\A_R=\OASC \J$ is the magnetic vector potential and $\phi_R$ is the electric scalar potential (see \cite{haus1989electromagnetic}), by exploiting $\int_{\Omega_S} \nabla \varphi_R \cdot \J' \mathrm{d}V = 0$ for every $\J' \in \HL{S}$, it turns out that
+Since $\E_R(\rr,t)=-\partial_t \A_R(\rr,t) - \nabla \varphi_R (\rr,t)$, where $\A_R=\OASC \J$ is the magnetic vector potential and $\varphi_R$ is the electric scalar potential (see \cite{haus1989electromagnetic}), by exploiting $\int_{\Omega_S} \nabla \varphi_R \cdot \J' \mathrm{d}V = 0$ for every $\J' \in \HL{S}$, it turns out that